plabayo/learn-rust-101/README.md

 - Install `rustfmt` using `rustup component add rustfmt`
   - This way you can use `cargo fmt` to format your code (best to also configure this in your IDE to be done each time you save the file)

 No custom linting configurations are agreements are required.
-If you use these two tools, you’re golden.
+If you use these two tools, you're golden.
 These tools also work nicely with any IDE you might use.
 Within your CI environment these same tools will be used to check that your code adheres to its standards.

 ### Appendix II.
 WebAssembly (WASM)